-RXA

 Signature

 Name: RICHARD LUTON

 Title: CHAIR

-Date: 2017-04-21
+Date: 2018-10-16

-Morneau Shepell is the only human resources consulting and technology company that takes an integrative approach to employee assistance, health, benefits, and retirement needs.
-The Company is the leading provider of employee and family assistance programs, the largest administrator of retirement and benefits plans and the largest provider of integrated absence management solutions in Canada.
-Through health and productivity, administrative, and retirement solutions, Morneau Shepell helps clients reduce costs, increase employee productivity and improve their competitive position.
-Established in 1966, Morneau Shepell serves approximately 20,000 clients, ranging from small businesses to some of the largest corporations and associations in North America.
-With almost 4,000 employees, Morneau Shepell provides services to organizations across Canada, in the United States, and around the globe.
-Morneau Shepell is a publicly-traded company on the Toronto Stock Exchange (TSX: MSI).
+Morneau Shepell is the only human resources consulting and technology company that takes an integrated approach to employee well-being to meet health, benefits and retirement needs.
+The Company is the largest administrator of retirement and benefits plans and the largest provider of integrated absence management solutions in Canada.
+LifeWorks by Morneau Shepell is the leading total well-being solution that combines employee assistance, wellness, recognition and incentive programs.
+As a leader in strategic HR consulting and innovative pension design, the Company also helps clients solve complex workforce problems and provides integrated productivity, health and retirement solutions.

+Established in 1966, Morneau Shepell serves approximately 24,000 clients, ranging from small businesses to some of the largest corporations and associations.
+With more than 4,500 employees in offices across North America, the United Kingdom and Australia, Morneau Shepell provides services to organizations around the globe.
+Morneau Shepell is a publicly-traded company on the Toronto Stock Exchange (TSX:MSI).
 For more information, visit morneaushepell.com.